 The restaurant is open all day with a good selection of beer and wines from around the world.
 Dine in the island’s only air-conditioned restaurant, or enjoy the comfort of outside dining by the swimming pool with a selection of Western and local foods, think breadfruit chips and incredibly fresh fish.

 Wherever possible, the restaurant uses locally grown organic fruit and vegetables from its own garden and local farmers.
 For those who want to dine in the comfort of their own room, daily room service is available.

 Whether you want to be adventurous, or just relax by the pool or on the beach, the choice is yours.
 Kosrae is an unspoiled paradise waiting to be discovered.
 Explore on foot or by car, follow a guide up Mt.
 Oma to visit multiple cascading waterfalls, or catacombing WWII Japanese caves hidden in the lush jungles of this island paradise.

-In 2016, the resort was won in a raff le by Australian, Joshua Ptasznyk who now calls the tropical paradise home.
+In 2016, the resort was won in a raffle by Australian, Joshua Ptasznyk who now calls this tropical paradise home.